galiacheng/weblogic-aks-hci/README.md

 ![Admin server from HCI host](resources/screenshot-admin-server-from-hci-host.png)

-But, you cannot access the URL outside the HCI machine.
+But, you cannot access the URL in the outside of the HCI machine.
 We have to expose the Administration Server to the internet with extra steps.

 1. Add an inbould rule to the network security group.